enriqueforner/openuem-docs/docs/04-Console/13-profiles.md

 # Profiles

-OpenUEM profiles allows you to group several configuration tasks that will be applied to your endoints by defining a desired state.
+OpenUEM profiles allows you to group several configuration tasks that will be applied to your endpoints by defining a desired state.

 Right now, you can install or uninstall packages with WinGet/Flatpak/Brew, manage registry keys, local users and local groups.
 Also you can run basic PowerShell scripts in Windows endpoints and basic shell scripts in Linux and MacOS endpoints.